-You went a little overboard at your aerobics class and are feeling it in your knees.
-The arthritis in your hands is really causing achiness and stiffness today.
-Do you use ice, heat, or a combination of both?
-Here is some basic information to help you make the right decision.
+Maybe you went a little overboard at your aerobics class and are feeling it in your knees.
+Or the arthritis in your hands is causing lots of achiness and stiffness today.
+Should you use ice, heat, or a combination of both?
+Here is some basic information to help you make the right decision for your pain relief.

-Heat therapy is often helpful when used for a good amount of time, sometimes 15-20 minutes is sufficient to help ease stiffness or tension.
-More severe pain can benefit from longer periods of therapy with heat like a warm bath, 30 minutes to 2 hours.
-Risks of heat therapy include burns to the skin if the heat becomes too hot.
-If you have an infection, the heat therapy could increase the risk of the infection spreading.
+Heat therapy is often helpful when used for a good amount of time, in some cases, 15-20 minutes is sufficient to help ease stiffness or tension.
+More severe pain can benefit from longer periods of heat therapy, such as a warm bath lasting anywhere from 30 minutes to 2 hours.
+Risks of heat therapy include burning your skin if the heat becomes too hot or an increased risk of an existing infection spreading.

-Cold therapy is also known as cryotherapy.
-It reduces blood flow to a particular area reducing inflammation and swelling which can help ease pain especially around a joint or tendon.
-It also reduces nerve activity which can also relieve pain.
+Cold therapy, which is also known as cryotherapy, reduces blood flow to a particular area.
+This reduces inflammation and swelling which can help ease pain.
+Cold therapy is especially effective around a painful or stiff joint or tendon.
+This type of therapy also reduces nerve activity which further aids in the relief of pain.
 Types of cold therapy treatment can include ice packs, coolant sprays, ice massage, or ice baths.

-Some injuries or problems can benefit from the use of both heat and cold therapy.
+Some injuries and types of pain can benefit from the combined use of both heat and cold therapy.
 Cold therapy can help with the initial inflammation and swelling of an acute injury and help numb the pain.
 Once the swelling has gone down, heat can increase blood flow to help ease the stiffness and soreness in the area.
-This is often the case with arthritis swelling and pain.
-It is often recommended to use a 20 minutes on, 20 minutes off process with heat and cold therapy.
+This is often the case with swelling and pain caused by arthritis.
+It is often recommended to use a 20 minutes on, 20 minutes off process with both heat and cold therapy.

-In summary - Ice wins for acute pain, inflammation and swelling.
-Heat wins for arthritis and injuries that linger more than six weeks.
-If these therapies are not providing relief after consistent treatment, you should contact your physician for an evaluation to insure there is not a more serious condition involved.
-The Orthopedic Specialists providers are here to help with all of your bone and joint issues, no referral necessary.
-(515) 955-6767.
+In summary, ice is the answer for acute pain, inflammation, and swelling.
+Heat is the way to go for arthritis and injuries that last for more than six weeks.
+If these therapies are not providing relief after consistent treatment, you should contact your physician for an evaluation to ensure there is not a more serious condition involved.
+For chronic inflammation, painful joints, muscle pain, and all your orthopedic care needs, The Orthopedic Specialists providers are here to help.
+Call us today at (515) 955-6767 for all of your bone and joint issues, with no referral necessary!